 Some companies in Cayman offer secure, resilient workspaces which are fully enclosed for privacy and security and have in-room storage for documents and critical items.
 They also have advanced fire detection and gas based fire suppression systems.
 Others also offer a full kitchen with shower and bathroom facilities and 24-hour access via a swipe card with CCTV monitoring.

-Grand Cayman is well prepared for a natural or man-made disaster, and along with an incredibly well-qualified team of professionals in the Hazzard Management division of the Cayman Islands Government, the Island is ready for whatever scenario comes its way.
-The two companies below can help you with your data storage and other corporate recovery needs.
+Grand Cayman is well prepared for a natural or man-made disaster, and along with an incredibly well-qualified team of professionals in the Hazard Management division of the Cayman Islands Government, the Island is ready for whatever scenario comes its way.